HashlabsTech/.github/profile/README.md

 </p>

 ---

 <br>
 Hello there!
-We're **Hashlabs Tech**, just two friends building cool stuff.
-Powered by tea, tutorials, and a sprinkle of AI on a mission to turn ideas into awesome applications.
+We're just two friends on a mission to turn ideas into awesome apps.
+Powered by tea, tutorials, and a sprinkle of AI.

 <br>
 <br>